-- ・After refrigerating overnight, they are also still good the next day.
+- ・After refrigerating overnight, they are still good the next day.
 They also travel well in a packed cooler.

 This recipe for vegan sushi with avocado makes 3-4 sushi rolls.
 If you enjoy this recipe, you may also enjoy Shiitake Mushroom Sushi Rolls.
-Making vegan sushi at home takes time, but has a delicious outcome!
+Making vegan sushi rolls at home takes time, but has a delicious outcome!